Bechamel Sauce

-Béchamel Sauce is a French Mother Sauce and used in various dishes with other derived sauces based on the Bechamel Sauce.
-Get this White Sauce down and you potentially have numerous other Sauces at your fingertips or more.
+Bechamel Sauce is a French Mother Sauce and used in various dishes with other derived sauces based on the Bechamel sauce.
+Get this White Sauce down, and you potentially have numerous other sauces at your fingertips or more.

-Bechamel Ingredients
+Béchamel Ingredients

 Roux